RESEARCH PROJECT "FlexFunction2Sustain"

-There is a growing need for the development of innovative, sustainable plastic and paper surfaces and membranes.
-It is not just consumers and the political sphere seeking change in this area — industry players are also proactively looking for new packaging concepts that are recyclable and/or conserve resources more effectively.
-The market is home to several small and medium-sized enterprises and start-ups that are keen to see the market integrate innovative ideas involving new materials based on nanotechnologies and sophisticated materials, plus new packaging designs.
+There is a growing need for the development of innovative, sustainable plastic and paper packaging materials.
+Due to demand and political regulations there is a shift towards new packaging concepts that are more resource-friendly and recyclable.
+Especially small and medium-sized enterprises and start-ups are keen to see the market integration of innovative ideas involving new and high functional materials as well as new packaging designs.
 However, they do not have the resources required to put their ideas into practice and develop them to the point of market readiness.
-In many cases, they have major hurdles to overcome due to a lack of facilities for material development, testing and certification, as well as pilot production capacity.
+In particular, the lack of infrastructure in the areas of material development, testing and pilot production capacities should be mentioned here.

-Now, the EU’s FlexFunction2Sustain research project has brought together 19 European partners from research and industry with the aim of pooling their expertise, their practical and scientific skills and their technical infrastructure, creating a sustainable, open network for innovations.
-In the Open Innovation Test Bed (OITB), the project partners are hoping to give companies the ability to trial nano-functionalized technologies that will make it possible to create sustainable, intelligent packaging, surfaces and membranes based on plastic or paper.
+Now, the EU’s FlexFunction2Sustain research project has brought together 19 European partners from research and industry to pool their expertise, practical and scientific skills as well as technical infrastructure, creating a sustainable, open network for innovations.
+In the Open Innovation Test Bed (OITB), the project partners hope to give companies the ability to trial nano-functionalized technologies which will facilitate sustainable, intelligent packaging, surfaces and membranes based on plastic or paper.

-During the first stage of the project, the consortium worked together on various case studies for the companies involved:
+During the first stage of the project, the consortium worked together on various case studies:

 Through their many years of experience in developing packaging, the experts at Fraunhofer IVV are able to help companies create biodegradable and recyclable packaging with exceptional barrier properties.
 Their work includes developing, characterizing and analyzing various barrier concepts such as coating, metallization and SiOx vapor deposition.
 The institute is also able to create coatings and film finishes on a pilot scale using a variety of coating techniques, such as reverse gravure and slot-die coating.
 Not only that, but coatings tailored to the needs of the application in question can also be developed on flexible substrates using the roll-to-roll ALD method.
 An advanced coating unit is being installed for this purpose as part of the project.
 Additionally, the institute’s dedicated packaging facility offers the option of extruding polyolefin films from recyclates and then characterizing them on the basis of the RecyClass protocol.
 Once a prototype film has been designed and manufactured, there are numerous analysis methods available to choose from, including: